gobijan/mail-autoconfig-revived/README.md

 => "smtp.googlemail.com"
 ```

-When searching for a configuration, autoconfig first looks to it's local database for the domain of the address,
+When searching for a configuration, autoconfig first looks in its local database for the domain of the address,
 if this fails it will check `http://autoconfig.#{domain}/mail/config-v1.1.xml` and then
 `http://#{domain}/.well-known/autoconfig/mail/config-v1.1.xml`.
 If both of these fail, Autoconfig will then look up
 the MX records for the address, and perform the same searches on the domain of the primary MX record.

 ### Updating the database
-You may wish to update the database at some point to fetch the latest from Mozilla's ISPDB,
+You may wish to update the database at some point to fetch the latest from Mozilla's ISPDB.
-just run the rake task `rake fetch_ispdb`.
+Just run the rake task `rake fetch_ispdb`.

 ## Contributing